serge-arbor/node-delayed-webhook/README.md

 ## Overview
 - Built with **Node.js, Express, and TypeScript**.
 It's not my primary tech stack, so I invested an entire week to learn it.
 I love it!
-- This implementation is made like a real-world short-deadline optimal solution without any over-complication and unnecessary things
+- This implementation is a short-deadline hardcode without following SOLID principles.
+I can make it much better if I learn TypeScript 1-2 weeks more
+- The goal is to show fast-learning skills and to try implement same idea which I've implemented with PHP for this Home Assignment
 - ***You can check out my [alternative solution to this Home Assignment](https://github.com/serge-arbor/php-delayed-webhook) built with Symfony, which demonstrate API best practices, scalable code structure, auto-documentation with SwaggerUI***

 ## Assumptions and Design decisions